When CLP turned on its first generator in Hong Kong over a century ago, the territory's total electricity demand was just one tenth of a megawatt.

 CLP constructed one of India's largest supercritical coal-fired power plants at Jhajjar in Haryana State.
 We voluntarily installed flue gas desulphurisation equipment to reduce the environmental impact associated with coal, even though this was not required by law.
 The use of supercritical technology increases energy efficiency and thus reduces carbon intensity.

-Yallourn Power Station is located in the Latrobe Valley of Victoria State and was CLP's first coal-fired power station in Australia.
+Yallourn Coal-fired Power Station is located in the Latrobe Valley of Victoria State and was CLP's first coal-fired power station in Australia.
 Its output is sold into the National Electricity Market.
 The Yallourn site includes a large open-cut brown coal mine.
-CLP also owns the Mount Piper and Wallerawang coal-fired power stations in New South Wales.
+CLP also owns the Mount Piper Coal-fired Power Station in New South Wales.

 CLP owns and operates natural gas power stations across the Asia-Pacific region.
 Natural gas is the cleanest fossil fuel with low levels of nitrogen oxides emissions and extremely low levels of sulphur dioxide and particulates.
 Natural gas can be used in advanced combined cycle generating plants that achieve much higher levels of efficiency than conventional fossil-fired units, thereby reducing the carbon intensity of the CLP portfolio.